Join the LadVen OS testing programRequest a demo

 A connection is created with a step-by-step wizard (CRM → Integrations → add "External REST integration").
 Step by step, in practical terms:

-- Service account.
-Pick an existing bot or create a new one right in the wizard (name and login).
+2. Service account.
+Pick an existing bot or create a new one right in the wizard (name, login, and email).
+A new account is an active bot user without administrator rights; its password is generated only for the backend contract and is not used by the wizard.
 This is not an employee and not an administrator: the integration acts on its behalf.
 If you pick an account with administrator permissions, the wizard will warn you — that's by design, integrations are given the minimum permissions.

 Security and the access key